killerlux/cursor-cleaner/README.md

-# 🧹 Cursor Cleaner & Machine ID Reset Script
+# 🧹 Cursor Trial resetter

 A powerful, interactive script for completely removing the Cursor application and its associated configuration data from Debian/Ubuntu systems.
 This script features a beautiful terminal UI with animations, progress bars, and color-coded output.